Reference

 explain_indicator, orCALL explaininsidequery) return{score, level, factors[], sources[]}plus asourcetag oflive-explain,node-cache, orunavailable.live-explainis fresh scoring.node-cacheis the reconciled node verdict the server falls back to when live scoring is briefly down — a valid, labelled verdict, not an error or a stack trace.unavailablemeans neither path could answer. - Feed listings ride on

 LISTED_INedges that carryfirstSeen,lastSeen, andweight, so an agent can tell a 3-year-old sighting from a fresh one.
-Threat-listed nodes also carrythreatSources,threatFirstSeen, andthreatLastSeen. whisper_historyreturns timestamped WHOIS / BGP snapshots — the provenance is the timeline.queryresults are typed data, not free-form text.
+Threat-listed nodes also carrythreatSources,threatFirstSeen, andthreatLastSeen. whisper.history()(folded into theindicatorworkflow's single-mode deep-dive; see Point-in-Time History) returns timestamped WHOIS / BGP snapshots — the provenance is the timeline.queryresults are typed data, not free-form text.
 Rows and graph projections come back as structured fields (columns/rows, ornodes/edges), so returned values — domain names, WHOIS strings, registrant fields — are data to reason over, never instructions for the agent to follow.
-The whole surface is read-only: no query can mutate, ingest, or administer the graph.
+The graph query surface is read-only: noquerycan mutate, ingest, or administer the graph — the sanctioned write path is the dedicatedsubmit_*/watch_*tools and thewhisper_agentscontrol plane, each honestly annotatedreadOnly:false, destructive:true.

 What you can ask

-The graph has DNS, BGP routing, IP allocation, GeoIP, WHOIS (237M emails, 65M phone numbers), email infrastructure (MX and full SPF chains), DNSSEC, 9.1 billion web hyperlinks, and ~40 threat intel feeds (39 live today; the exact count is available from the whisper://stats resource).
+The graph has DNS, BGP routing, IP allocation, GeoIP, WHOIS (237M emails, 60M phone numbers), email infrastructure (MX, full SPF chains, DMARC), DNSSEC, web hyperlinks, certificate-transparency observations, TLS fingerprints, Tor-exit relays, vendor egress, prefix-level RPKI, and 43 threat-intel feeds (exact counts in the whisper://stats resource).
 All of it is connected.
 The AI walks the edges between them in a single conversation, so you don't have to piece it together yourself.
 Just ask in plain language.

 Incident response